|

 - Crematogaster laeviceps, body length 5mm

 gaster so their name Valentine Ants.
+They are usually found on plants.
 Please also check this page

 for more pictures and information.